w3c/wai-bcase/index.md

   <cite>Paul Smyth, Head of Digital Accessibility, Barclays</cite>
 </blockquote>

-Among multiple benefits cited above is the recognition of improved customer experience.
-For customers with disabilities, such improvement is essential for equal access.
-Also worth noting are the ways in which accessibility is useful for broader audiences in various scenarios.
-For example, web accessibility also benefits:
-* people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.,
-* older people with changing abilities due to ageing,
-* people with “temporary disabilities” such as a broken arm or lost glasses,
-* challenging situations like bright, glaring sunlight or in noisy environments where audio can't be heard,
-* those with a slow Internet connection, or who have limited or expensive bandwidth - common in rural areas and some geographical regions.

-The sections below provide a closer look at key benefits of web accessibility to businesses of all types.
+The sections below explore and provide examples of some key benefits of web accessibility to businesses of all types.
 How are those realized in the global marketplace?

 ### Drive Innovation